How To Avoid Overpaying Taxes On Profits From Cryptocurrency Trading

 Two: Keep Some in Dollars

-Whenever you make a profit in cryptocurrency, set aside some of your takings in dollar to cover your taxes before you buy more cryptocurrency.
+Whenever you make a profit in cryptocurrency, set aside some of your takings in dollars to cover your taxes before you buy more cryptocurrency.
 If you made substantial profits, DO NOT convert your cryptocurrency into another currency, and if you receive “bonus” currency through a fork, you have to set aside enough of money to cover your taxes on the fork-amount, which will be taxable as ordinary income and not capital gains tax, at the end of the tax period.

 Three: Keep Detailed Records